Game Design and Development

 3D Environment

-Character Rigging and Animation
+3D and 2D Animation

 Audio Design for Games